Updated December 2014

 Tweeting pics from your tropical vacation?
 Sharing your weekend plans on Facebook?
 You may want to think twice before you hit “Post.”
 Sure, it’s fun to share snapshots of your margaritas on the beach (and make the folks back home jealous), but advertising your vacation on social networking sites is a recipe for theft and burglary.
 And it’s not just your vacation plans that can cause problems.
 Over-sharing details (“Watching the game on our new 60-inch LCD TV!”) gives would-be burglars tempting information about your new electronics and can even lead to identity theft.

-Less than a decade ago, answering machine messages like “You’ve reached the Jones’ but we can’t take your call, we’re hitting the slopes this weekend!” could move your home to the top of a burglar’s target list.
-Now, Facebook and Twitter postings do the same.
+Less than a decade ago, answering machine greetings like “You’ve reached the Jones’ but we can’t take your call, we’re hitting the slopes this weekend!” could move your home to the top of a burglar’s target list.
+Now, Facebook and Twitter postings may do the same.

 Over the last few years, anecdotal evidence increasingly points to a connection between sharing whereabouts on social media with an increase in burglaries.
 And while there’s no hard data measuring this spike, safety experts from the United States, Canada, Europe and Australia have all warned social media users to re-think their sharing habits.